 - 8.1 The Provider has confirmed to the GAA that it has in place a suite of literature for issuing to the employers and employees as appropriate and copies of the key documents have been provided to the GAA.
 The GAA has assessed these as being appropriate with sufficient detail to enable members to make informed decisions.
 The Provider has confirmed the range of literature remains the same, but the format has recently been updated.
-The communications continue to be reviewed and evolve in line with regulatory requirements and member needs. - 8.2 Members are provided with detailed information relating to the Group SIPP on joining, including information concerning the default investment arrangement and alternative investment strategies, how to opt out, the level of member borne scheme charges, projected retirement forecasts, Courtiers' complaints procedure, how to contact the GAA and where to access copies of its Reports.
-This information is provided to the Employers who pass it on to the individual members. - 8.3 Statutory Money Purchase Illustrations (SMPIs) are issued by the Provider on the anniversary date of the initial start date for each Employer joining the Group SIPP.
-The Provider has confirmed that the SMPIs have been issued within the required statutory timescales.
-The GAA has agreed to add a line to the covering letter for the SMPIs to draw members' attention to the existence of the Chair's Statement held on the Courtiers' website.
+The communications continue to be reviewed and evolve in line with regulatory requirements and member needs. - 8.2 Members are provided with detailed information relating to the Group SIPP on joining, including information concerning the default investment fund and alternative investment strategies, how to opt out, the level of member borne scheme charges, projected retirement forecasts, Courtiers' complaints procedure, how to contact the GAA and where to access copies of its Reports.
+This information is provided to the Employers who pass it on to the individual members.